 Within the film proper, the most prominent use of the old-style scoring occurs when Bond takes M to his Aston Martin and drives her to Scotland to flee from the villain Silva.
 The music begins as soon as M resigns herself to getting in the car.
 And what should we hear at this point?
 The James Bond theme, of course!
 The very same music as in the gun-barrel sequence.
 Its appearance here, in the ‘60s-style scoring, is the perfect accompaniment to the ‘60s Aston Martin that Bond was first given in the Goldfinger.
 Bond verbally emphasizes this connection with the past in this scene when M asks him where they are going, to which he replies, “Back in time.
 Somewhere where we’ll have the advantage.”

 Newman’s score is not limited to his own musical style, nor that of previous Bond films.
-In one scene, he pays homage to Hans Zimmer by referencing his Batman themes from the Dark Knight films.
+In one scene, the score references Hans Zimmer’s Batman themes from the Dark Knight films (likely due to their use in the “temp track” – the temporary score heard with the film before the final score is written, composed of bits and pieces of pre-existing music).
 The scene in Skyfall shows Bond in Shanghai following Patrice, the man who made off with the all-important list containing the identities of undercover British agents.
 Patrice, on his way to carrying out an assassination, takes an elevator up a high-rise.
 Just as the elevator begins to ascend, Bond dashes over to it, leaps up, and hangs from its bottom, unnoticed by Patrice (in a glass elevator!).
 This heroic act is accompanied musically by two themes in D minor, Batman’s key in Zimmer’s Dark Knight scores.
 The first theme takes after a theme we hear near the start of The Dark Knight, and the second is a very close emulation of Batman’s “heroic” theme (see Part 1 of my Dark Knight posts), which sounds the progression i-VI, with the second chord being blasted out from the brass instruments.
 Newman even uses a very similar accompaniment to Zimmer’s repeating F-F-D-D pattern as a background for the themes.
 Compare the two below:

 First theme of Zimmer’s quoted (from 0:10-0:19):